The city of Perth is the thriving capital of the Western Australia state, which takes up a third of the entire country.

 It is operated and owned by a family and gives a more intimate ambience as you get up close and personal with fascinating animal life.

-- Kangaroos – see the friendly kangaroos within a spacious enclosure, where you can feed and interact with them in a peaceful environment.
+Expect to see friendly kangaroos within a spacious enclosure, where you can feed and interact with them in a peaceful environment.

 Located just 50 minutes away from the Perth city center, Yanchep National Park is renowned for its caves.